 Read on to learn more about hunger pains and discover how to ease them.

 People get hunger pangs or hunger pains for several different reasons.
 Seven reasons are explained here:

 The brain triggers the release of a hormone called ghrelin in response to an empty stomach or in anticipation of the next meal.

 Ghrelin signals the body to release stomach acids to digest food.
-If food is not consumed, the stomach acids begin to attack the lining of the stomach, causing hunger pains.

 Studies have shown that ghrelin increases hunger by up to 30 percent when it is administered to adults.